OrderMyGear/slate/source/includes/v1/_product_options.md

 ## List of options for product

-List out all product options based on a product ID you supply.
+List all product options based on a product ID you supply.

 ```shell
 curl "https://subdomain.mybrightsites.com/api/v1/products/22287/options?token=GXzAxWkkyYLsESGQTU15"